quantum-tinkerer/pymablock/docs/source/algorithms.md

 ## Problem formulation

-Pymablock finds a series of the unitary transformation $\mathcal{U}$ (we use callilgraphic letters to denote series) that block-diagonalizes the Hamiltonian
+Pymablock finds a series of the unitary transformation $\mathcal{U}$ (we use calligraphic letters to denote series) that block-diagonalizes the Hamiltonian

 :::{math}
 :label: hamiltonian